uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/compute_backward.rst

    inout_re
-      ``sycl::buffer`` object of sufficient capacity to store the elements defining the real parts of all the relevant data sequences, as configured by ``desc``, complex descriptor configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.
+      ``sycl::buffer`` object of sufficient capacity to store the elements defining the real parts of all the relevant data sequences, as configured by ``desc``.
+Only with complex descriptors configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.

    inout_im
-      ``sycl::buffer`` object of sufficient capacity to store the elements defining the imaginary parts of all the relevant data sequences, as configured by ``desc``, complex descriptor configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.
+      ``sycl::buffer`` object of sufficient capacity to store the elements defining the imaginary parts of all the relevant data sequences, as configured by ``desc``.
+Only with complex descriptors configured for in-place operations with :ref:`onemkl_dft_complex_storage_real_real`.

    in